 SMSF changes taking effect from 1 July 2014

 - New administrative penalties.
 From 1 July 2014, the ATO will have the power to impose a new list of administrative penalties.
 Penalties range from 5 penalty units up to 60 penalty units.
 Each penalty unit currently equates to $170.
 For example, if a SMSF trustee fails to sign an SMSF trustee declaration, he or she could be fined 10 penalty units, that is $1700.
-If the trustees of a 2-member fund fail to prepare financial statements for the fund for the 2014/2015 year, this means the 2 trustees could be fined $1700 each.
+The trustees of a 2-member fund fail to prepare financial statements for the fund for the 2014/2015 year, which means the 2 trustees will be fined $1700 each.
 The maximum administrative penalty for a single breach is $10,200, and such a fine would apply where, for example, a SMSF trustee breached the borrowing rules, or the in-house asset rules.
 The full list of penalties are set out in Schedule 2 of the Tax and Superannuation Laws Amendment (2014 Measures No 1) Act.

 - Power to force rectification.
 The ATO will have the power to force you to rectify specific contraventions.
-According to the explanatory memorandum accompanying the new legislation, The ATO can give a ‘rectification direction’ to an SMSF trustee that “will require a person to undertake specified action to rectify the contravention within a specified time frame and provide the Regulator with evidence of the person’s compliance with direction.”
+According to the explanatory memorandum accompanying the new legislation, the ATO can give a ‘rectification direction’ to an SMSF trustee that “will require a person to undertake specified action to rectify the contravention within a specified time frame and provide the Regulator with evidence of the person’s compliance with direction.”

 - Mandatory trustee education.
 If you’re a naughty SMSF trustee in the eyes of the ATO, you can be forced to attend mandatory trustee education, when the ATO gives you an ‘education direction’.
 The ATO can give an ‘education direction’ that “will require a person to undertake a specified course of education within a specified time frame and provide the Regulator with evidence of completion of the course.”
 You will also be required to sign, or re-sign the SMSF trustee declaration to confirm that you understand your obligations and duties as a trustee.

 NOTE: Taxation of illegal access of super money not going ahead.
-Amounts illegally accessed from a SMSF were to be taxed at the superannuation non-complying tax rate (45%).Originally intended to take effect 1 July 2013, but the new Liberal government is not proceeding with this measure.
+Amounts illegally accessed from a SMSF were to be taxed at the superannuation non-complying tax rate (45%).Originally intended to take effect 1 July 2013, but the Liberal government is not proceeding with this measure.

 SMSF changes that took effect from 1 July 2013